 Magical things to do in Vancouver

-No-one has ever visited Vancouver just once.
-Trust me.
+Nobody has ever visited Vancouver just once.

 Stroll around Stanley Park